mturvillehei/DFB_Solver/README.md

 Data is output for each point in the parametric sweep, converted to lists, and then stored in the original JSON file.

 Upon repeat execution, the solve() function isn't re-executed.
 Data instead is loaded and input into the post-processing steps for parameter calculation.

+Parametric sweeps of non-trivial values are performed inside param_Sweep, creating a new JSON output file for each point in the sweep.
+Parametric sweeps of trivial values (i.e. CT, GH, DC) are performed in results_Sweep.
+This enables collecting a table of results for linear plotting.